 With innovations happening in the tech industry every day, we can safely assume there is more to come.
 According to rumors, Nvidia is set to launch its RTX 4000 series, while AMD is preparing its RX 7000 series.

 Both of these new generations of cards will have upgraded technologies and baselines.
 AMD’s RX 7000 series is speculated to be based upon their new RDNA 3 technology, teamed with the new flagship Navi 33 processor.

-Nvidia on the other hand is set to release its RTX 4000 series later this year.
-The time of release was set to be around mid-July of 2022, but has been pushed back.
+On the other hand, Nvidia is set to release its RTX 4000 series later this year.
+The release time was set to be around mid-July of 2022 but has been pushed back.

-This series is expected to be based upon Nvidia’s new Ada Lovelace architecture.
-The most interesting thing about these cards, is that they are expected to be based on 5nm architecture which will further reduce the TDP and heating issues, as well as provide enhanced performance.
+This series is expected to be based on Nvidia’s new Ada Lovelace architecture.
+The most exciting thing about these cards is that they are expected to be based on 5nm architecture, further reducing the TDP and heating issues and enhancing performance.

 The RTX 4080, 4080 Ti, and the most anticipated 4090 Ti will be the showstoppers for Nvidia and will surely land firmly at the top of the hierarchy alongside AMD’s 7000 series.